dedis/cs234-public/DAO/handout/solidity_hw.md

 # CS-234 Solidity Homework (Part 2)

-In the second part of this homework, you will work on a few Ethereum smart contracts that are written in Solidity to learn the basics about interacting with smart contracts.
-For now, you are going to work individually.
+In Part 2, you will work on a few Ethereum smart contracts that are written in Solidity to learn the basics about interacting with smart contracts.
+For now, you are going to work **individually**.
 In the second part of the homework, you will be interacting with your classmates on the same contract.